1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Registered 501(c)(3) nonprofit organizations in good standing with Illinois Secretary of State, or branches of government (municipal, county, libraries, park districts).
+According to the current listing, eligibility includes: Registered 501(c)(3) nonprofit organizations in good standing with Illinois Secretary of State, or branches of government (municipal, county, libraries, park districts).
 Must have 12+ months of public arts programming, valid FEIN and UEI numbers, and be pre-qualified in state GATA system.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.